Turk645/Xenoblade-Switch-Model-Importer-Noesis/README.md

 * Some texture mirroring support was added DE mesh preview.
 It's not 100% accurate in detection but the meshes look a lot better than before
 * Material color is now read
 * Some work was put into fixing some of the misc weight errors that were appearing on eyes and other misc meshes
+* Added the mesh index to the end of the mesh name.
+This will prevent meshes with the same material from being auto merged.
+Usefull for character meshes that have parts of their arm toggled for different customization